Yamaha Lagenda: 2000–2003

 SR Lagenda 100cc - (2000–2003) The SR Lagenda is the first model of the Lagenda series.
 Launched by a Japanese motorcycle racer Norifumi Abe, it was built as the successor of the SRX 100.
 The new model is equipped with a re-engineered air-cooled four stroke engine to ensure better reliability and performance.
 It also has a high rigidly frame to ensure precise handling performance and stability.
 In addition, the Lagenda had a sporty and aerodynamic body with multi-reflector combination of headlight and tail-light.
-The moped is sold at RM5,451 for the kick-start version and RM5,778 for the electric version.
+In Malaysia, the moped is sold at RM5,451 for the kick-start version and RM5,778 for the electric version.
 The motorcycle comes in three colours : orange, blue and red.

 2003–2005

 Lagenda 110cc - (2003–2005) The Lagenda 110cc was simply the SR Lagenda with increased engine displacement.
 However, a few changes have been to the model, such as a more rigid chassis with slightly longer wheelbase and a more straight inlet tract from the carburetor to the inlet manifold, reducing the "puddling" effect.
-The moped is sold at RM4,388 for the kick-start version and RM4,688 for the electric version.
-In motor sports, the Lagenda 110 has gained a very good reputation as a racing machine because the bike had won almost all podium position for every rounds during the Malaysian Cub Prix.
+The moped is sold at RM4,388 for the kick-start version and RM4,688 for the electric version in Malaysia.
+In motor sports, the Lagenda 110 has gained a very good reputation as a racing machine as the bike had won almost all podium positions for every round during the Malaysian Cub Prix.

 2005–2010

-Lagenda Z 110cc - (2005–2010) The Lagenda Z is the facelifted version of the Lagenda 110cc and started production since 2005.
-The model is facelifted in January 2008, returning the former "Lagenda" logo from the Lagenda 110.
+Lagenda Z 110cc - (2005–2010) The Lagenda Z is the facelifted version of the Lagenda 110cc and began production in 2005.
+The model was facelifted in January 2008, returning the former "Lagenda" logo from the Lagenda 110.
 The 2008 model is equipped with a key slot cover for better protection against theft.
-The moped is sold at RM4,686.35 for the kick-start version and RM4,999.25 for the electric version.
+The moped is sold at RM4,686.35 for the kick-start version and RM4,999.25 for the electric version in Malaysia.

 Lagenda ZR 110cc - (2005–2010) A modified version of the Lagenda Z for those who prefer more sporty features.
 Prominent features include sport rims, electric starter, and the rear absorbers have extra oil canisters for a smoother ride on uneven roads.
 This model is only available in blue and has exactly the same engine specification as the Lagenda Z.